 Family history of type 2 diabetes in 1st- or 2nd-degree relative

 Signs of insulin resistance or conditions associated with insulin resistance (eg, acanthosis nigricans Endocrinopathies The skin frequently serves as a marker for underlying internal disease.
 The type of lesion typically relates to a specific disease or type of disease.
 (See also Evaluation of the Dermatologic... read more , hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
-Hypertension with no known cause (primary; formerly, essential... read more , dyslipidemia Dyslipidemia Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis.
-Causes... read more , polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is a clinical syndrome characterized by mild obesity, irregular menses or amenorrhea, and signs of androgen excess (eg, hirsutism, acne).
-Most patients have multiple... read more , or small-for-gestational-age birth weight Small-for-Gestational-Age (SGA) Infant Infants whose weight is the 10th percentile for gestational age are classified as small for gestational age.
-Complications include perinatal asphyxia, meconium aspiration, polycythemia, and... read more )
+Hypertension with no known cause (primary; formerly, essential... read more , dyslipidemia Dyslipidemia Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol (HDL-C) level that contributes to the development of atherosclerosis... read more , polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is a clinical syndrome typically characterized by anovulation or oligo-ovulation, signs of androgen excess (eg, hirsutism, acne), and multiple ovarian cysts in the... read more , or small-for-gestational-age birth weight Small-for-Gestational-Age (SGA) Infant Infants whose weight is < the 10th percentile for gestational age are classified as small for gestational age.
+Complications include perinatal asphyxia, meconium aspiration, polycythemia... read more )

 Treatment of Diabetes in Children and Adolescents